bytina923/League-of-Legends-Result-Analysis-2024/README.md

 <h1 id = "7"> Final Model </h1>

-To improve upon our baseline model, we added features **the champions chosen by the ten players and the team IDs** as different teams exhibit varying win rates, attributed to the distinct strengths, adaptability, and the synergies or counterplays of their chosen champions that affect game outcome.
+To improve upon our baseline model, we will add features **the champions chosen by the ten players and the team IDs**.
+We believe these features would improve our model as different teams exhibit varying win rates, attributed to the distinct strengths, weakness, adaptability, and the synergies or counterplays of their chosen champions that affect game outcome.

 ### Model selection
 We choose a **stacking model based on one logistics regression and one gradient boosting tree**.
 This decison come with the following consideration: